 Oliver Cann, Head of Media Content, Public Engagement, Tel.: +41 79 799 3405; Email: Oliver.Cann@weforum.org

-The inaugural Annual Meeting of the Global Future Councils 2016 brought together over 700 top thought leaders from the World Economic Forum’s Network of Global Future Councils, comprised of 35 groups of experts from academia, business, civil society, international organizations and government.
-The councils are generating ideas and solutions that influence the future global, regional and industry agendas and will feed them into the programme of the Forum’s Annual Meeting in Davos-Klosters, Switzerland, in January 2017.
+The Annual Meeting of the Global Future Councils 2016, taking place in Dubai on 13-14 November, brings together the thought leaders of the World Economic Forum’s Network of Global Future Councils.
+Comprised of 35 groups of experts from academia, business, civil society, international organizations and government, the councils will originate ideas and solutions that influence future global, regional and industry agendas and help shape the thinking for the Forum’s Annual Meeting 2017 in Davos-Klosters, Switzerland, in January.

 Notes to Editors

 · Watch sessions live at http://wef.ch/live

 · View the best photographs from the meeting on Flickr at http://wef.ch/pix

 · Follow the Forum on Twitter at http://wef.ch/twitter, hashtag #AMGFC and #WEF